-For student victims, Complainants, or witnesses relating to an incident of sexual assault, dating violence, domestic violence, or stalking, the range of interim measures to stop, prevent, and remedy sexual harassment may include, but is not limited to, the following:
+For student victims, Complainants, or witnesses relating to an incident of sexual assault, domestic violence, dating violence, and stalking, the range of interim measures to stop, prevent, and remedy sexual harassment may include, but is not limited to, the following:

 - Class changes;

-- On-campus housing moves;
+- · On-campus housing moves;

-- Academic accommodation;
+- Academic accommodation:

 - No contact, non-retaliatory order or directive for the Respondent excluding or restricting them from all or portions of campus; and/or

-- The Guardian "precautionary timer" for when traveling from one area of campus to another.
-The timer is set as you leave a location and canceled through the app within a specified amount of time when you arrive at your destination.
-If the timer does not get canceled and expires, UPD will be alerted and provided with a physical location via GPS so that they may assist you.
-More more information about Guardian, read the Emergency Response section of this report.
+- The Guardian "precautionary timer" for when travelling from one area of campus to another.
+The timer is set as you leave a location and cancelled through the app within in a specified amount of time when you arrive at your destination.
+If the timer does not get canceled and expires, campus police will be alerted and provided with a physical location via GPS so that they may assist you.
+For more information about Guardian, read the Emergency Response section of this report.